 As temperatures drop throughout the country, it is crucial that Chicago truckers pay extra attention to road conditions and the safety of their rigs.
-As a trucker, you cannot prevent winter temperatures and odds are you will have to take trips regardless of road conditions, but you can follow a few tips to ensure that you and your truck remain safe throughout the winter months.
+As a trucker, you cannot prevent winter temperatures, and odds are that you will have to take trips regardless of road conditions.
+But, you can follow a few tips to prepare your big rig for winter to ensure that you and your truck remain safe throughout the winter months.

 Before winter settles in, American Trucker suggests that you take preventative steps.
 Your batteries and starting systems wear down the most in the summer months and so when winter hits, you may have trouble ahead.
 You should check batteries and starting systems in advance.
 You will also want to service your air dryers, check your pre-heaters and evaluate your wipers.
 Make sure your vehicle undergoes inspection in advance.

 In the colder months, continue to maintain your truck to ensure that you do not break down and that you are less likely to cause an accident.
 You should have fuel additives for temperatures below 20 degrees.
 Likewise, you need to keep your diesel exhaust fluid from freezing.

 Never forget your tires.
 Improperly inflated tires, worn down tread and a lack of chains in snow and ice may lead to serious accidents.
 Make sure that you know how to properly install and service chains when weather permits it.
 Before you leave home, make sure that you track the weather throughout and before your trip.
 This will allow you to prepare and respond accordingly.

 The above information is meant to inform on winter truck safety.
 It is not to be interpreted as legal advice.